How Can Managed IT Services Help Me Work From Home (WFH)?

 Working From Home Meets Information Technology

 When remote workers connect to the company network, you have no idea how secure their home networks are.
-Some may even be working from guest networks: hotels, coffee shops, and other often-insecure locations.
+Some may even be working from guest networks, such as hotels, coffee shops, and other often insecure locations.

-A managed IT service provider can provide the support needed to secure your internal network against the possibility of an external attack
+A managed IT service provider can provide the support needed to secure your internal network against potential external attacks.

-They can recommend and implement features like multi-factor authentication to ensure that no one accesses your system without the proper credentials.
+They can recommend and implement features like multi-factor authentication to ensure that only authorized users access your system with the proper credentials.

 2. Technology That Supports Remote Workers

-Most managed IT providers should be experienced in connecting to a system remotely to enable them to provide support to workers.
+Most managed IT providers should be experienced in remotely connecting to a system, enabling them to provide support to workers.

-A great IT provider can troubleshoot problems from a distance and deliver a quality solution— getting your employees back up and working again as quickly as possible.
+A great IT provider can troubleshoot problems remotely and deliver a quality solution, getting your employees back up and running as quickly as possible.

-This type of response time has become increasingly important when your employees are working remotely, and experience technology fails or malfunctions.
+This type of response time has become increasingly important when your employees are working remotely and experience technology failures or malfunctions.

-Having a managed IT service provider on your team is also ideal if you've made the transition to working from home of your own accord.
+Having a managed IT service provider on your team is also ideal if you've made the transition to working from home on your own.
 You and your employees need the flexibility and freedom it offers.

 3. Quality Advice About Equipment Your Remote Workers Need